GregWills97/image-processing-server/README.md

 ```
 ./ips-server 1024
 ```
 Test the client by executing the binary with a port number and an image.
 The server should print the clients request and will download the image from the client in the downloads directory, process it, and send it back to the client.
 The client should print out the response from the server and download the image next to the input file.
+Threads now use priorities so this must be ran with sudo priveleges
 ```
-./ips-client 1024 test_images/test1.jpg grayscale
+sudo ./ips-client 1024 test_images/test1.jpg grayscale
-./ips-client 1024 test_images/test1.jpg edge-detect
+sudo ./ips-client 1024 test_images/test1.jpg edge-detect
-./ips-client 1024 test_images/test1.jpg blur
+sudo ./ips-client 1024 test_images/test1.jpg blur
 ```